Abbreviations and Acronyms

 CIS Department of Computer and Information Science or

 Resist the temptation to create new acronyms.
 Although the acronym itself might be easy to remember, figuring out what it stands for can be mind-boggling.
 In addition, its overuse throughout the text can be a roadblock to reader comprehension.
 Don’t make up a name to fit a clever abbreviation or acronym.
 Never mix lowercase letters into an acronym or initialization.

 Not all faculty members are professors.
 When the academic rank of a faculty member is mentioned in a UO publication, use the official, university-conferred rank—one of the following:

 - senior research associate

 - postdoctoral fellow

-- graduate teaching fellow
+- graduate employee